AnaPaula04/cpp-projects/README.md

 # C++ Academic Projects

-A collection of C++ console applications developed as part of CIS142 coursework at Northeastern Illinois University.
+A collection of C++ console applications developed as part of Object-Oriented Programming (OOP) coursework

 ## Projects